SarvarKh/ofn-wiki/Development-Environment-Setup:-macOS-(Sierra).md

 And now, `bundle -v` gives me: `Bundler version 1.15.1`. 👍

+You may need to run `gem install bundler` to install the bundler in the first place.

 You should now me able to install the required gems with:

     $ bundle install